-Head lice are parasitic wingless insects.
-They live on people's heads and feed on their blood.
-An adult louse is about the size of a sesame seed.
-The eggs, called nits, are even smaller - about the size of a knot in thread.
+Head lice are tiny insects that live on people's heads.
+Adult lice are about the size of sesame seeds.
+The eggs, called nits, are even smaller - about the size of a dandruff flake.
 Lice and nits are found on or near the scalp, most often at the neckline and behind the ears.

 - Tickling feeling in the hair

 - Frequent itching, which is caused by an allergic reaction to the bites

 - Sores from scratching.
 Sometimes the sores can become infected with bacteria.